Here is my pin badge collection, as of February 2020, from the English soccer clubs…

 There’s this really annoying thing teams do to kill time when they are winning late in a game: they dribble into the corner, then put the ball right by the corner flag and turn their backs on the field.
 When defenders come, the guy with the ball can hold them off, then bounce it off them and out of bounds for a throw-in.
 Or wait for a foul.
 Or just wrestle with them and waste time.

-Just booth the ball high and upfield, towards your attackers.
+Just boot the ball high and upfield, towards your attackers.
 Part of “playing long ball,” an old but direct way of attacking the defense.
+Announcers will often say at this point, “Anywhere will do.”

 The 60th minute of game, when it’s very common to make substitutions.